Total submissions: 16

 RCV000115354 | SCV000230847 | pathogenic | not provided | 2015-04-07 | criteria provided, single submitter | clinical testing | |

-Invitae | RCV000197192 | SCV000253765 | pathogenic | Fanconi anemia | 2020-01-07 | criteria provided, single submitter | clinical testing | This sequence change falls in intron 5 of the FANCC gene.
-It does not directly change the encoded amino acid sequence of the FANCC protein, but it affects a nucleotide within the consensus splice site of the intron.
-This variant is present in population databases (rs104886456, ExAC 0.04%).
-This variant has been well described in the literature as causative for Fanconi anemia in multiple populations (PMID: 8348157, 8081385, 10666230).
-In the literature, this variant is also known as IVS+4A>T. ClinVar has an entry for this variant (Variation ID: 12045).
-Nucleotide substitutions within the consensus splice site are a relatively common cause of aberrant splicing (PMID: 17576681, 9536098).
-Experimental studies have shown that this variant disrupts splicing (PMID: 8348157).
+RCV000197192 | SCV000253765 | pathogenic | Fanconi anemia | 2025-01-25 | criteria provided, single submitter | clinical testing | This sequence change falls in intron 5 of the FANCC gene.
+It does not directly change the encoded amino acid sequence of the FANCC protein.
+It affects a nucleotide within the consensus splice site.
+This variant is present in population databases (rs104886456, gnomAD 0.6%).
+This variant has been observed in individuals with Fanconi anemia (PMID: 8081385, 8348157, 10666230).
+It has also been observed to segregate with disease in related individuals.
+This variant is also known as IVS4+4A>T. ClinVar contains an entry for this variant (Variation ID: 12045).
+Variants that disrupt the consensus splice site are a relatively common cause of aberrant splicing (PMID: 17576681, 9536098).
+Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may disrupt the consensus splice site.
 For these reasons, this variant has been classified as Pathogenic. |

 Center for Pediatric Genomic Medicine, |